joeyajames/Python/README.md

 this Python repository, according to the MIT License.
 Feel free to post any comments on my YouTube channel.

-And you can also share to eceryone so that they can also learn something new.
+And you can also share to everyone so that they can also learn something new.